Algebraization of rigid analytic varieties and formal schemes via perfect complexes: Simple objects in an and moduli of objects in rigid geometry

-For the other direction, by point 3 in \Cref{lem: caracterization of simple algebraic setting}, we can suppose $A$ to be underived, and by hypothesis we know that the cofiber has homological amplitude in degrees strictly lower than 0.
-Now for every $A \to k$ with $k$ a field, by hypothesis we have that
+For the converse implication ($\Leftarrow$), by statement (3) in \Cref{lem: caracterization of simple algebraic setting}, we may assume that $A$ is underived.
+By hypothesis, the cofiber has homological amplitude concentrated in degrees strictly less than 0.
+Consequently, for every map $A \to k$, where $k$ is a field, the cofiber

-has homological amplitude in degrees strictly less than 0 (which, over a field, coincides with Tor amplitude).
-Now we can conclude using local criterion of flatness i.e. \cite[6.1.4.7]{SAG}, with $M=\cofib(A \to \Hom_{B\otimes A}(F,F))$ \end{proof} Note that this lemma gives us exactly the equivalence between \cite[definition 4.1]{tova} and our \Cref{def:simple algebraic setting}.\\
+has homological amplitude in degrees strictly less than 0 (which, over a field, coincides with Tor-amplitude).
+We then conclude by applying the local criterion of flatness (see \cite[Corollary 6.1.4.7]{SAG}) to $M = \cofib(A \to \Hom_{B \otimes A}(F,F))$. \end{proof}